jonahseguin/Payload/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+At this time we are supporting versions 2.0.0 and up.
+The legacy versions 0.5.x and 1.0.x are no longer supported since version 2.0.0+ is an entirely new codebase.

 | Version | Supported          |
 | ------- | ------------------ |